uchicago-cs/chiwebsite/chitcp/implementing.rst

       in the send buffer has been sent.

-   -  ``PACKET_ARRIVAL``: A packet has arrived through the network and needs to be processed (RFC 793 calls this “SEGMENT ARRIVES”)
+   -  ``PACKET_ARRIVAL``: A packet has arrived through the network and needs to be processed (RFC 9293 calls this “SEGMENT ARRIVES”)

    -  ``TIMEOUT_RTX``: A retransmission timeout has happened.

    -  ``TIMEOUT_PST``: The persist timer has timed out.

 To implement the TCP protocol, you will need to implement the handler functions in ``tcp.c``.
+However, the vast majority of your code will actually reside in the ``chitcpd_tcp_handle_packet`` function, which is called from the handler functions when a ``PACKET_ARRIVAL`` event is received (i.e., when a new packet arrives).

-You should not need to modify any other file.
-However, you will need to use a number of functions and structs defined elsewhere.
+Finally, please note that, unless an assignment specifically tells you otherwise, you should not need to modify any file other than ``tcp.c``.
+However, you will need to use a number of functions and structs defined elsewhere, which we describe below.

 The ``tcp_data_t`` struct
 -------------------------